What is a Parish Council?

 How often does the Parish Council meet and what happens at a meeting?

 The Parish Council meets as a Full Council once every month, usually on the first Thursday.
 Meetings are usually held in the Guildhall and these usually commence at 8.00pm.
 A notice of each meeting is placed on the notice board outside the CIC and Library in the week prior to the meeting and on the website so that members of the public can see what business the Parish Council will be transacting.

 The Parish Councillors will consider each item on the agenda.
 Sometimes they will resolve to take action on a matter; in other cases it will be necessary for the matter to be deferred so that further information or advice can be obtained.

 Whilst the purpose of the meeting is to conduct the business of the Council, Thaxted Parish Council does set aside a period of time at each meeting for the public to make representations.
 This is the public’s opportunity to make comments upon agenda items if they so wish, but it must be remembered that once the public session has finished the public should take no further part in the meeting except with the express permission of the Chairman.

 What is the Parish Council’s attitude towards openness and how can I obtain information from the Council?

 Thaxted Parish Council is open about its business and invites members of the public to witness the decision making process by attending Parish Council meetings.
-In addition, in accordance with legislation, the Parish Council has adopted a Publication Scheme under the Freedom of Information Act 2000 which sets out the information published by the Parish Council to which the public are permitted to have access.
+In addition, in accordance with legislation, the Parish Council has adopted a Publication Scheme under the Freedom of Information Act 2000 (which on the 25th May 2018 will be updated to the GDPR, General Data Protection Principles) currently these acts help set out the information published by the Parish Council to which the public are permitted to have access.

 What do I do if I have a complaint about the Parish Council?